.

 CMMS Features Within the LigoLab Platform

-Please note that some laboratory information systems like the LigoLab platform come with CMMS functionality such as a comprehensive audit trail and a sample tracking and management module.
-These features enable users to monitor every entity and activity with user permission and visibility control and track each specimen with a unique identifier that ensures the chain of custody and security of the specimen.
+Please note that some laboratory information systems, like the LigoLab platform, have CMMS functionality, such as a comprehensive audit trail and a sample tracking and management module.
+These features enable users to monitor every entity and activity with user permission and visibility control while tracking each specimen with a unique identifier that ensures the chain of custody and security.

 LigoLab platform